quephird/happiNESs/README.md

 <img src="./images/set_scale.png" />

+... or through hitting ⌘-1, ⌘-2, or ⌘-3, respectively.
+Alternately, if you are on macOS 15.1 or later, you can run the game in fullscreen mode by selecting the "Enter Full Screen" choice from the View menu or via hitting the 🌐-F chord.

 Hitting ⌘-R within happiNESs at any time while playing a game will reset it.

 # Supported games